anthobn/RLA-Tram-Tracker/README.md

 ## Technical purpose

 This project asks the Lignes D'azur API to grab data of each tramway journey.
 It displays the tram progression on a map according the real-time schedule at each stop on the road.

+## Access

+You can access to the Website by following [this link](https://anthobn.github.io/RLA-Tram-Tracker/)